Written by: Andrew Splatt – Director & Executive Practice Leader

 Fractures, including broken legs, arms, ribs and skull fractures, are common injuries in car accidents, with severity ranging from simple breaks requiring a cast to complex fractures needing surgical intervention.

-This type of damage can cause significant physical pain and emotional distress, impacting your life substantially and immediately through suffering and a potential inability to work, and long-term, via medical bills for ongoing treatment and rehabilitation.
+This type of damage can cause chronic pain and emotional distress, forcing you to take time off work with expensive medical bills for ongoing treatment and rehabilitation.

 High-force impacts or stress often cause fractures.
 If your broken bones are due to another’s negligence or recklessness, you may be entitled to car accident compensation.
 The responsible party’s insurer will be accountable for alleviating your financial and emotional burden.